joeschmit/HATSQuestions/NewFeatures.md

 # HATSQuestions
 Josh please add the following new features to HATS:

-- Please add the following choices to "Location":
+Please add the following choices to "Location":
 - Mainline, Collector Distributor, Couplet, Alt Route, Temp Route, Frontage, Turnback, Left Shoulder, Right Shoulder, Ferry Terminal, Wye Connection

+Add "County" list as an option for HATS records (not required)

 Please add the following attributes to:
 Pavement Markings